Chronic rhinosinusitis and the central role of the nasal epithelium

 However, there are limitations to these approaches: OCS often provide only temporary alleviation of symptoms such as anosmia,18 and recurrent use of systemic corticosteroids (SCS) is associated with an increased risk of several adverse events, including pneumonia, osteoporosis, cardiovascular disease, cataracts, sleep apnoea, depression/anxiety and diabetes.19

-Even appropriate medical therapy and surgery often do not achieve disease control in the long term:20 at least 40% of patients with CRS may have uncontrolled disease 3–5 years after functional ESS,21 and 35% of patients with CRSwNP who underwent ESS were found to have nasal polyp recurrence at 6-month follow up.22
+Even appropriate medical therapy and surgery often do not achieve disease control in the long term.20 Based on an observational study in Belgium (2013–2014) in adult patients with CRS (n=560), at least 40% of patients may have uncontrolled disease 3–5 years after functional ESS.21 In a prospective multi-centre cohort in North America from 2004–2015 of adult patients undergoing ESS for medically recalcitrant CRSwNP, 35% (n=68) of patients with CRSwNP who underwent ESS were found to have nasal polyp recurrence at 6-month follow-up.22

 Pathophysiology: the central role of the epithelium

-Advances in understanding have enabled a paradigm shift from viewing CRS pathophysiology through the lens of airflow obstruction to a model in which the airway epithelium plays a crucial role.23
+Advances in understanding have enabled a paradigm shift from viewing CRS pathophysiology through the lens of airflow obstruction to a model in which the airway epithelium plays a crucial role.26

 Image